jdeluyck/kcoreorg-website/_posts/2008/2008-06-01-phptelemeter-133-released.md

   * Added more error codes to the telemeter4tools parser
   * Fixed scarlet parser

-As per usual, you can download it from <a HREF="http://sourceforge.net/projects/phptelemeter" TARGET="_blank">SourceForge</a>.
+As per usual, you can download it from [SourceForge](http://sourceforge.net/projects/phptelemeter).